Woman Charged With Animal Cruelty After Emaciated Dog Found Eating Carcass Of Another Dog In New Jersey

 Follow CBSPHILLY Facebook | Twitter

 PILESGROVE, N.J.
-(CBS) — A dog named Ruth is on the mend after being subjected to deplorable conditions in Salem County.
-But Ruth still faces challenges in her recovery.
+(CBS) — A dog named Ruth is on the mend after being subjected to deplorable conditions in Salem County, but she still faces challenges in her recovery.
 A dog was found emaciated, eating the bones of another dog, just trying to survive.
 Tonight, she’s in the care of her foster parent.

-She’s only about four years old, but Ruth has already lived through a nightmare.
+She’s only about 4 years old, but Ruth has already lived through a nightmare.
 It’s unclear just how long Ruth was in the vacant home without food or water before she was found.

-“She was eating the carcass of a dead other dog that they had, and the people had moved out and just left them,” Connie Lualler of the Salem County Humane Society said.
+“She was eating the carcass of a dead other dog that they had, and the people had moved out and just left them,” Connie Lualler, of the Salem County Humane Society, said.

 Thankfully, a good Samaritan heard Ruth barking and contacted the Salem County Humane Society.
 Ruth only weighed 29 pounds when she was rescued, and tested positive for Lyme disease.